A history of tap dancing

 Singin' in the Rain was only a modest hit at the box office on first release.
 It’s since acquired legendary status and stood the test of time.
 There are too many tap routines to mention in this film but a stand-out moment is the song and dance number ‘Moses Supposes’.
 The tongue twister speech lesson meets tap extravaganza is a high energy dance number, with perfectly in sync movements by Gene Kelly and Donald O’Connor who quickly turn their elocution teacher into a prop of their own.

 ‘Twelve Days of Christmas’ at Radio City Christmas Spectacular, The Rockettes

 Known for long legs and precision dance moves the Radio City Hall Rockettes worked countless hours and underwent a rigorous audition process to ensure perfection.
 Can you imagine 36 near identical women standing in line kicking over one thousand times a day?
-You don’t have to—see them dance “Twelve Days of Christmas” here.
+You don’t have to—see them dance “Twelve Days of Christmas” on Youtube.